aaronaanderson/pedal/docs/STFT.md

 }
 ```

 However, we should expect this to perform poorly due to sequential scattered memory reads and writes. 'index' jumps in each itteration by hopSize.
 This jump causes scattered read by calling window[index], and a scattered memory write by calling windowedInput[i][index] =.
 There are two ways to mitigate this issue.
 The window could be rearranged for better memory access.
+This puts the hopSize skipping in the data itself, allowing for incremental access in the previous function.
 ```cpp
 void calculateWindow(){
   for(int i = 0; i < fftSize; i += overlap){//for every 'overlap' samples in FFT